PaddlePaddle/PaddleCFD/examples/pptransformer/README.md

+enable_
-The parallel efficiency achieved 90.2% in the distributed computing experiment.
+The parallel efficiency achieved 90.2% in the data parallel computing experiment.

 datadownload